 Carefully spread the icing onto the biscuits using a knife and sprinkle over the glitter or whatever sprinkles and decorations you're using.
 Set aside until the icing hardens.

-You can reduce the amount of sugar in this Christmas cookies recipe by using 60g/2½oz soft brown muscovado sugar instead of 100g/3½oz caster sugar.
+You can reduce the amount of sugar in this Christmas iced biscuits recipe by using 60g/2½oz soft brown muscovado sugar instead of 100g/3½oz caster sugar.
 Increase the vanilla extract to 2 teaspoons.
 Add 1 teaspoon ground cinnamon and 1 tbsp finely chopped candied peel with the flour.
 Decorate with halved blanched almonds instead of icing.

 About the author